rootslab/syllabus/Readme.md

     , types : { .. }

     /*
+     * Use raw encoding for commands.
-     * Command raw encoding.
-It accepts 4 different signatures.
+     * It accepts 4 different signatures.
      * See Sermone#encode.
      */
     , encode : Function